South Atlantic Anomaly

 Operation Digital board

-The Central Advisory Board of Education (CABE) recently passed a resolution to take steps towards Operation Digital Board.
+The Central Advisory Board of Education (CABE) recently passed a resolution to take steps toward Operation Digital Board.
 The idea of Operation Digital Board is aimed at providing better digital education in all schools.

 These steps will be on the lines of Operation Blackboard of 1987, which was started with the purpose of providing minimum basic facilities to all primary schools.
 This will offer new opportunities and ways of teaching and learning in schools.
-CABE is an advisory body under the Ministry of Human resource Development.
+CABE is an advisory body under the Ministry of Human Resource Development.

 Source: IYB